 The Impact of Data Lineage on Data-Driven Decision Making

 In today's data-driven world, organizations rely heavily on data to make informed decisions.
-However, the accuracy and reliability of this data are crucial in ensuring that these decisions are sound and effective.
-This is where data lineage comes into play, as it provides a clear understanding of the data's origin, movement, and transformation throughout its lifecycle.
-Data lineage is the process of tracking and documenting the data's journey, from its creation to its current state, and it plays a vital role in data-driven decision making.
+However, with the increasing complexity of data ecosystems, it's becoming challenging to ensure that data is accurate, reliable, and trustworthy.
+This is where data lineage comes into play, providing a clear understanding of the data's origin, movement, and transformation throughout its lifecycle.
+Data lineage is a critical component of data quality, and its impact on data-driven decision making cannot be overstated.

 What is Data Lineage?